theophanemayaud/can-twitter-be-chill/index.md

 We tried removing those through detecting "positive" words specific to each Dataframe, but that lead to the elimination of many relevant Tweets as well (eliminating tweets contatining the word `bath` in `dirty bomb` eliminates all Tweets mentioning a `bloodbath` for example), so the procedure seemed to do more harm than good and we made the choice of leaving those funny Tweets in the dataset as they represented a minority that shouldn't really affect the conclusion.

+## Rolling up (our Sleeves)
-## Accounting for the interactive nature of Twitter
+### Accounting for the Interactive Nature of Twitter

 It's not only the writing of Tweets that can be registered by the government surveillance (and hence be prone to chilling effects), but other forms of online interaction as well (likes for example), so in our model we chose to model the total number of action instead of just the total number of Tweets, "action" meaning Tweeting, liking or replying.

+We got a total of **`#####`** actions over the period.

+### Modelling the Chaos of Twitter
-We got a total of **`#####`** actions over the period, the model we chose to do is a segmented linear regression of monthly aggregated data like in the original paper.
+the model we chose to do is a segmented linear regression of monthly aggregated data like in the original paper.
 This model helps us probe changes in trend in our data before and after the hypothesised chiller event (in this case Edward Snowden's revelation about U.S government surveillance).

 The gives us the following plot: